Publications

 “Two Kinds of Eros in Plato”

-“The Importance for Plato of What People Value”
+“The Importance for Plato of What People Care About”

-Plato thinks that the most important psychological fact about a person is what they value the most.
-However, there is no precise understanding of Plato’s conception of valuing (epimeleisthai).
+Plato thinks the most important ethical action is what a person cares about.
+However, there is no precise understanding of Plato’s conception of caring about or valuing (epimeleisthai).
 I survey all of the instances of epimeleisthai in writings prior to and contemporary with Plato.
 I argue that, despite initial appearances to the contrary, epimeleisthai is a unified notion: to epimeleisthai something is to believe that it is important for you, and, on the basis of that, to pay attention to it and take care of it.
-I show that this is also Plato’s conception of epimeleisthai but with one important twist.
-It is that knowing what something is, and thus being able to define it, is required to count as having paid attention to it.
-It is this innovation that allows Socrates to infer that a person does not value something from their being refuted.
-There is good reason to suppose that this innovation originates with the historical Socrates.
+I consider the upshots for Plato’s conception of the good life.